goose20090/phase-2-project/README.md

 4) Use a `json-server` to create a RESTful API for your backend and make both a GET and a POST request to the json server.
 Use a form to make your post request, specifically a controlled form/component.
 Additionally, you may choose to incorporate data from an external API but it is not required.

-    A `json-server` is used to track the users' party.
-The `partyCards` state recieve their data from GET requests to this server.
+    A `json-server`, deployed via Heroku, is used to track the users' party.
+Many states in the app recieve their data from GET requests to this server.
 The `FinderForm` is a controlled form which feeds its data first through an external API [The One Api](https://the-one-api.dev/)  before allowing the user to POST it to the server.
-Additionaly, as mentioned, users can send DELETE requests.
+Users can also send DELETE requests.

 5) Add some styling